 “I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship” (Romans 12:1, emphasis added).
 What does it look like to love God with our bodies?

 What we eat, how we exercise, and what we expend mental energy upon all affect our health.
-At what level of neglect do we as Christians compromise our witness as we demonstrate our lack of discipline, particularly within the dominant fit culture of younger circles?

 Here are nine keys you may consider to sustaining physical health in a Covidian Era: